-- Prior to construction of the Lake Fayette Reservoir (serving as the FPP cooling pond), early geotechnical studies identified the shallowest groundwater bearing unit extending across the majority of the FPP site as what is now referenced as the "Middle Sand."
-It was in the process of completing an Affected Property Assessment in the CBL area (Amec 2014), and a focused hydrogeologic assessment of the CBL area (Amec 2013), that a shallower unit was identified beneath the CBL area.
-The relatively late identification of this GWBU suggests the unit may not have been a GWBU of note until completion and filling of the Lake Fayette Reservoir in the 1970s. - The two shallowest GWBUs beneath the CBL are the Intermediate Sand and the Middle Sand.
+- The two shallowest GWBUs beneath the CBL are the Intermediate Sand and the Middle Sand.
 These GWBUs are relatively thin sand-dominant transmissive units within the Miocene-age Oakville Sandstone, deposited in a fluvio-deltaic system.
 These GWBUs are overlain and underlain by thick low permeability clay units.
-Both GWBUs are limited in lateral extent, both by original depositional limits, and by post-depositional erosion along the flanks of Baylor Creek west of the CBL. - As described in Section 4.2 of the Geology Summary Report and as documented in the soil boring and monitoring well logs contained in Appendices L and N of the report, dozens of geotechnical and environmental borings throughout the CBL area document the presence of nodular calcium carbonates (calcareous nodules), "calcareous horizons," calcite seams, pyrite, gypsum, gypsum seams, and both reduced and oxidized iron-rich layers.
+Both GWBUs are limited in lateral extent, both by original depositional limits, and by post-depositional erosion along the flanks of Baylor Creek west of the CBL. - As described in Section 4.2 of the Geology Summary Report and as • documented in the soil boring and monitoring well logs contained in Appendices L and N of the report, dozens of geotechnical and environmental borings throughout the CBL area document the presence of nodular calcium carbonates (calcareous nodules), "calcareous horizons," calcite seams, pyrite, gypsum, gypsum seams, and both reduced and oxidized iron-rich layers.
 The attached Table 1 provides a summary of observations of macrocrystalline carbonates, sulfates, pyrite, and oxidized iron recorded in lithologic logs developed from multiple geotechnical and environmental drilling programs occurring in the CBL area dating back to 1983.
-The attached Figure 1 shows the locations of the borings referenced in Table 1.
-These types of deposits, when subjected to partial dissolution by surface water and/or groundwater, commonly lead to the transport of cations and anions and re-precipitation elsewhere within the stratigraphic unit.
-As such, the occurrence of mineralized calcium carbonate (calcite), hydrated calcium sulfate (gypsum), sodium chloride (halite), iron sulfide formed under reducing conditions (pyrite, which decomposes into dissolved sulfate and iron, hematite, and limonite (iron oxides in various states of hydration) is expected; and these minerals are also expected to be present in various localized abundances based on transport, and localized or widespread redox conditions controlled by the presence or absence of air, water, and/or organic matter.

-- As discussed in a 1995 geology and groundwater study conducted at FPP (Radian, 1995), gypsum is observed in veins in soils overlying the shallow groundwater units, suggesting a post-depositional precipitation of the mineral from solution.
+The attached Figure 1 shows the locations of the borings in Table 1.
+These types of deposits, when subjected to partial dissolution by surface water and/or groundwater, commonly lead to the transport of cations and anions and reprecipitation elsewhere within the stratigraphic unit.
+As such, the occurrence of mineralized calcium carbonate (calcite), calcium sulfate (gypsum), halite (sodium chloride), pyrite (iron sulfide formed under reducing conditions), hematite, and limonite (iron oxides in various states of hydration) is expected, and these minerals are also expected to be present in various localized abundances based on transport, and localized or widespread redox conditions controlled by the presence or absence of air, water, and/or organic matter. - As discussed in a 1995 geology and groundwater study conducted at FPP (Radian, 1995), gypsum is observed in veins in soils overlying the shallow groundwater units, suggesting a post-depositional precipitation of the mineral from solution.
 Precipitation of gypsum indicates that calcium and sulfate ions contributed by calcite dissolution and pyrite oxidation are, or have been at, saturation with respect to gypsum.
 Re-exposed to groundwater dissolution, these minerals may again serve as sources for the dissolution and transport of these ions, and other evaporite ions such as sodium and chloride in groundwater. - This report (Radian, 1995) concluded that the groundwater geochemical environment in the shallow lithologies at FPP suggests natural cations and anions may contribute significant concentrations of several chemical species which are also in common with coal combustion byproducts, in particular calcium, chloride, sodium, and sulfate.

 Given this geochemical backdrop, total dissolved solids (TDS), calcium, chloride, and sulfates, all of which are Appendix III analytes in the CCR program, are anticipated to be present in a range of concentrations in groundwater based on past and present mineral hydration conditions, groundwater saturation, and past and present redox conditions.
-The attached Table 2, as an example, summarizes the average concentrations of sulfates in the CBL GWMS wells, in addition to a monitoring well immediately upgradient of the CBL (CBL-401M) screened in the deeper Middle Sand.
+The attached Table 2, as an example, summarizes the average concentrations of TDS and sulfates in the CBL GWMS wells, in addition to a monitoring well immediately upgradient of the CBL (CBL-401M) screened in the deeper Middle Sand.